-- 5.37 Policies PS 2 and ISA 1 of the LDP require that a sufficient infrastructure provision exists to cope with developments.
-This infrastructure could, for example, relate to ensuring adequate capacity at schools in the area, sports and leisure facilities, service infrastructure facilities, such as water supply, drainage, and sewerage. - 5.38 ISA 5 involves providing open spaces in new housing developments if the proposal is for 10 houses or more.
+- 5.38 Policies PS 2 and ISA 1 of the LDP require that a sufficient infrastructure provision exists to cope with developments.
+This infrastructure could, for example, relate to ensuring adequate capacity at schools in the area, sports and leisure facilities, service infrastructure facilities, such as water supply, drainage, and sewerage. - 5.39 ISA 5 involves providing open spaces in new housing developments if the proposal is for 10 houses or more.
 Observations were received from the Planning Policy Unit which identifies that there is a lack of provision for children's play areas (informal and with equipment) in the application area.
-However, as this is an outline application before you and where the number of bedrooms in the houses has not been stated the Planning Policy Unit cannot give an estimate of the contribution required should the proposal itself not include a bespoke play area on the development site.
+However, as this is an outline application before you and where the number of bedrooms in the houses have not been stated the Planning Policy Unit cannot give an estimate of the contribution required should the proposal itself not include a purposeful play space on the development site.
 In the Planning Statement submitted with the application it is noted that the details of the proposed open spaces will be addressed in the reserved matters application.
-However, the indicative plan has been submitted demonstrating that an open space can be provided within the site and it is not exactly the same as the size noted as part of the current application.
+However, the indicative plan has been submitted demonstrating that an open space can be provided within the site, but the exact type and size are not noted as part of the current application.
 Therefore, with the existing plan there is no assurance about the type and size of open space intended as part of the application, however the capacity within the site to provide an open space is in accordance with Policy ISA 5.
-However, it should be noted that viability matters exist on the site, and it is not possible to make a contribution towards affordable houses, then it is unlikely that it would be possible to secure a financial contribution for open spaces with this development.